 - The currency is the Rupee.
 Your best bet is to bring US cash and then convert it at the airport in arrivals.
 You cannot bring more than 1000 Rs back out of the country at the end of your trip, so remember to convert back anything you did not spend. $1 USD is approximately 155 Rs.

 - You will need a visa to enter Sri Lanka.
 You can apply online for $35 USD per person.
 Check out my preparing to visit Sri Lanka blog post for everything you should do in advance of arriving.

 - Tip tuk-tuk drivers, taxi drivers, restaurants and other service providers approximately 15%.

-- It's best to pay for everything in cash and use your visa card only to get money out from a trusted ATM.
+- It's best to pay for everything in cash.
+Only use your cards at trusted ATMs.

 - Don't touch the animals that roam the streets such as wild dogs and monkeys.
 They will very likely carry diseases such as rabies which you don't want to pick up!

 - Go between December and March to avoid the rainy season.
 Prices will be more expensive at Christmas and New Year's, but you will rarely find anywhere that is sold out.

 - Wi-fi is available in many cafes, restaurants and at all hotels.

 Taxi or Driver

 While not the cheapest way to get around in Sri Lanka, and also not the most common, a taxi offers the reliability of a car with actual doors and trunk space, plus air conditioning and a barrier between yourself and the fumes and sounds of the country.